Benches clear as Dodgers beat Astros 5-2

 Houston starter Framber Valdez (0-1) permitted four hits and three runs — two earned — in 4 1/3 innings.

 Dodgers: LHP Alex Wood was placed on the injured list with shoulder inflammation and RHP Josh Sborz was recalled to take his roster spot. ...
-Roberts said ace Clayton Kershaw, on the injured list with back stiffness, was scheduled to throw a bullpen session on Tuesday.
-If that goes well Roberts said he could start Friday night.
+Roberts said ace Clayton Kershaw, on the injured list with back stiffness, was scheduled for a bullpen session on Tuesday.
+If that goes well he could start Friday night.

 Astros: Reliever Joe Biagini was placed on the 10-day injured list with right shoulder soreness.
 The Astros selected right-hander Andre Scrubb to the major league roster to take his spot.

 Right-hander Dustin May (0-0, 2.08 ERA) will start for the Dodgers when the series wraps up on Wednesday night.
 May allowed seven hits and one run in 4 1/3 innings on opening day.
-Baker hasn’t announced who will start for the Astros in place of Justin Verlander, who is on the injured list with a forearm strain.
+Rookie Cristian Javier will make his first major league start in place of Justin Verlander, who is on the injured list with a forearm strain.
+Javier made his MLB debut on Saturday when he pitched one inning of relief.